piotr-yuxuan/walter-ci/README.md

 # walter-ci

 Walter Kohl is the younger son of Helmut Kohl.
-Like his father he likes to break down walls and reunify friends.
+Like his father he likes to break down walls and reunify friends under one common fundamental law.